j-mie6/parsley/docs/api-guide/token/Lexer.md

   examples would be `\"` or `\\`, which are an escaped double quote and backslash, respectively.
 The literal set for these would be `Set('"', '\\')`

-* `EscapeDesc.singleMap`: these are a mapping of specific single characters to the underlying characters they represent.
-Commonly, this might be something like `\n`, which would be represented in the map by an entry `'n' -> 0xa`.
+* `EscapeDesc.mapping`: these are a mapping of specific sequences of characters to the underlying characters they represent.
+Commonly, this might be something like `\n`, which would be represented in the map by an entry `"n" -> 0xa`, or `"NULL" -> 0x0` for `'\NULL'`.

-* `EscapeDesc.multiMap`: these generalise the single map by allowing a multiple character sequence to represent a specific escape character.
-These are less common in "the wild", but a good example is Haskell, where `'\NULL'` is a valid character, represented by an entry `"NULL" -> 0x0` in the `multiMap`.

-Of course, all denotative escape sequences can be represented by the `multiMap` on its own, and all the above examples could be represented by `Map("\"" -> '"', "\\" -> '\\', "n" -> 0xa, "NULL" -> 0x0)`.
+Of course, all denotative escape sequences can be represented by the `mapping` on its own, and all the above examples could be represented by `Map("\"" -> '"', "\\" -> '\\', "n" -> 0xa, "NULL" -> 0x0)`.
 For `literals` in particular, the `Set` is more ergonomic than the `Map`.

 @:callout(error)
-Note that the `literals` set, along with the keys of `singleMap` and `multiMap`, must all be distinct from each other.
-Furthermore, no empty sequences may be placed in `multiMap`.
+Note that the `literals` set, along with the keys of `mapping`, must all be distinct from each other.
+Furthermore, no empty sequences may be placed in `mapping`.
 Violating any of these requirements will result in an error.
 @:@